 The Victoria station in London is a railway station.
 It is also known as London Victoria and it is a central London railway terminus and London Underground station.
 The station is towards the south of the Buckingham Palace.

 The Victoria station was built to solve the problem of railways of England during the 19th century.
 The station got its name from a close by Victoria street.
 It is formed by combining two 19th century stations of London Brighton and South Coast Railway and the London Chatham and Dover Railway.
-The Victoria station is used by large number of people everyday making it the second busiest station not only in the London city but also in the country.
+The Victoria station is used by a large number of people every day making it the second busiest station not only in the London city but also in the country.
 The station also comprises of an air terminal.

 In 1859, Southern Railways of England, the Great Western Railway, the London and North Western Railway and East Kent Railway come together and formed the Victoria Station and Pamlico Railway.
 The purpose was to extend the existing railway from Stewarts Lane Junction, Battersea across the river to a convenient location near West End.